Skip to main content

 [Send Email β€” with room link]

-Pattern B β€” Outbound only: Flowla event β†’ External system
+Pattern B β€” Flowla event β†’ External tool

 Something happens inside Flowla and you push the data outward.
 No webhook or code action needed.